jmparlett/cPrimer/pointers.md

 You can effectively think of a pointer of a given `type` as the start of a sequence of `sizeof(type)` bytes.
 By inspecting these bytes we can get a value of `type`.

-For example if we have an `int*` and we look at the 4 bytes starting at the address (label) specified by our ptr then we will say those 4 bytes represent the value of an integer.
+For example if we have an `int*` and we look at the 4 bytes starting at the address (label) specified by our pointer then we will say those 4 bytes represent the value of an integer.

 ## Operations on Pointers

 ### Dereference (*)
-When we dereference a pointer we are now referencing the value stored at that location or label or address.
+When we "dereference" a pointer with the (*) operator we are now referencing the value stored at that location/address.
 When referencing that value we can do anything that we could do with a variable of that type.

 ```c
 int* i = 0xff00; //so from 0xff00 to 0xff04 we have an integer